Bee Balm

 Issues and Troubleshooting

-• Pests: Aphids and spider mites might infest the plant.
-Use insecticidal soap or neem oil to control pests4 5.
+• Pest Infestations: Aphids and spider mites can infest the plants, causing stunted growth and distorted leaves.
+Use insecticidal soaps or neem oil to control these pests4 5.
+Check plants regularly and act quickly to prevent severe infestations.

 History and Folklore